Buyer Database · Production Company · Updated

 FilmNation

-FilmNation has locked an exclusive long-term deal to handle international sales on the 101 Studios US distribution pipeline, positioning itself at the center of a new theatrical venture targeting six to eight releases a year.
+FilmNation has locked an exclusive long-term international sales deal with 101 Studios, positioning itself at the center of a new US theatrical distribution pipeline targeting six to eight releases a year.

 Current mandate